cptemre/mern-project-no-2-remote-fashion/README.md

 ## GET ALL SINGLE ORDERS - GET ALL ORDERS

-- User and seller gets only his/her single orders with req.body properties.
+- User, seller and courier gets only his/her single orders.
 - Admin can see all.
 - priceVal has to be calculated from client side.
 - Page value works.
-- Currency exchange is not tested yet.
+- Currency exchange is tested.

 ## GET SINGLE ORDER - GET ORDER

-- User and seller gets only his/her single orders with id param.
+- User, seller and courier gets only his/her single orders with id param.
 - Admin can see any single order.
-- isShipping query is tested as well.
+- isShipping query is tested as well for order

 ## UPDATE ORDER